-Keep in mind that when the Green River Ferry is in operation, it takes no less than 20-min. to drive from Maple Springs, cross the river on the ferry (which only holds three cars at a time), and make it to the meeting spot.
-Allow 30 minutes, ideally, but it could take 40-45 if there are lots of vehicles in line to get across.
+Keep in mind that when the Green River Ferry is in operation, it takes no less than 20-min. to drive from Maple Springs, cross the river on the ferry (which only holds TWO cars at a time, a new re-striction), and make it to the meeting spot.
+Sometimes it can take longer than 20 minutes, unfortunately.